 Before we get started with Registration and Authentication, it’s important to know about the YubiKitManager and Key Sessions within YubiKit for iOS.

 YubiKit (the Yubico SDK for iOS that the demo app is using) provides the majority of its functionality through a single instance called YubiKitManager which is retrieved by accessing the YubiKitManager.shared property.
-YubiKitManager is a singleton structured to provide a list of sessions, each one of them being dedicated to only one type of communication.
-For example, in the FIDO2 scenario, we’ll be dealing with keySession.sessionState for tracking the session state of the YubiKey (closed, closing, open, and opening) and keySession.fido2Service.keyState for tracking the state of FIDO2 implementation (idle, processingRequest, and touchKey).
-The property of the fido2Service.keyState should be access based on the keySession.sessionState of the YubiKey.
+YubiKitManager is a singleton structured to provide a list of connections, each one of them being dedicated to only one type of session.
+For example, in the FIDO2 scenario, we’ll be dealing with accessoryConnection for tracking the state of the connection with the YubiKey, and YKFFIDO2SessionKeyState for tracking the state of FIDO2 implementation (idle, processingRequest, and touchKey).

 Use Case: The user wants to create a new account with organization X via their mobile app.